 - (a) A grants B a right to walk over A's field whenever he pleases.
-The right is not annexed to any immovable property of B. The right cannot be transferred. - (b) The Government grant B a license to erect and use temporary garnished on Government land.
-In the absence of express provision to the contrary, B's servants may enter n the land for the purpose of erecting sheds, erect the same, deposit grain therein and remove grain therefrom. - 57.
-Grantor's duty to disclose defects.
-The grantor of a licence is bound to disclose in the licensee any defect in the property affected by the licence, likely to be dangerous to the person or property of the licensee, of which the grantor is, and the licensee is not, aware.
+The right is not annexed to any immovable property of B. The right cannot be transferred. - (b) The government grants B a licence to erect and use temporary grain-sheds on government land.
+In the absence of express provision to the contrary, B's servants may enter on the land for the purpose of erecting sheds, erect the same, deposit grain therein and remove grain therefrom. - 57.
+Grantor?s duty to disclose defects

+The grantor of a licence is bound to disclose to the licensee any defect in the property affected by the licence, likely to be dangerous to the person or property of the licensee, of which the grantor is, and the licensee is not, aware.

+58. Grantor?s duty not to render property unsafe

+The grantor of a licence is bound not to do anything likely to render the property affected by the licence dangerous to the person or property of the licence.

+59. Grantor?s transferee not bound by licence

+When the grantor of the licence transfers the property affected thereby, the transferee is not as such bound by the licence.

+60. Licence when revocable

-- 58. grantor's duty not to render property unsafe.
-The grantor of a licence is bound not to do anything likely to render the property affected by the licensee dangerous to the person or property of the licensee. - 59. grantor's transferee not bound by license.
-When the grantor of the license transfers the property affected thereby, the transferee is not as such bound by the licensee. - 60.
-License when revocable.
-A license may be revoked by the grantor, unless- - (a) it is coupled with a transfer of property and such transfer is in force: - (b) the licensee, acting upon the licensee, has executed a work of a permanent character and incurred expenses in the execution. - 61.
-Revocation express or implied.
-The revocation of a license may be express or implied.
+A licence may be revoked by the grantor, unless-

+- (a) it is coupled with a transfer of property and such transfer is in force; - (b) the licensee, acting upon the licence, has executed a work of a permanent character and incurred expenses in the execution. - 61.
+Revocation express or implied

+The revocation of a Licence may be express or implied.